mweiss27/babysitter/README.md

 - $12/hour from start-time to bedtime
 - $8/hour from bedtime to midnight<br>
   The client will be billed $12 for this hour.

+## Installation

+Node.js is required to run the project locally

+- You can find the appropriate installer for your system [here](https://nodejs.org/en/download/) Once installed, clone (or download as a zip) this repository Navigate to the directory you cloned (or extracted) to in Command Prompt (Terminal on Mac OS/Linux) cd app npm install

+## Running

+After npm install has run successfully: npm run start
+Your browser should automatically open to the webpage for the locally-hosted application If it does not, browse to http://localhost:3000

+- The page will load for a few seconds at the very start while the application finishes bundling